hessammehr/hessammehr.github.io/CV.md

 ### [Digital chemistry for digital natives] <span> Outreach | 2021 </span>

 This RSC Outreach Grant-supported workshop series introduced Glasgow high schoolers to cutting-edge advances in digital chemistry, ending with in a practical session on building a sub-£20 titrator robot.
-My work was [featured in the micro:bit LIVE conference][micro:bit talk].
+My work was [showcased in the micro:bit LIVE conference][micro:bit talk].

 ## Teaching